leonardodeabreu/abreu-boilerplate-vuejs/README.md

 # Abreu Boilerplate Vuejs

-I bring you a different kind of vuejs architecture.
+I bring you a different approach to vuejs architecture.
 This is a good structure for large projects.

 ## Summary